- Health Care, Drugs & Insurance»

 A smokable form of cocaine called “crack” which appeared in the 1980s is highly addictive.
 Amphetamines, introduced in the 1930s for the treatment of colds and hay fever, were later found to affect the nervous system.
 For a while people trying to lose weight commonly used them as appetite suppressants.

-Today, use is restricted primarily to the treatment of narcolepsy, a sleep disorder characterised by sudden sleep attacks during the day, and hyperactivity in children, for whom amphetamines produce a calming effect.
+Today, use is restricted primarily to the treatment of narcolepsy, the sleep disorder characterised by sudden sleep attacks during the day, and hyperactivity in children, for whom amphetamines produce a calming effect.
 For adults, however, amphetamines rightfully earn the street name “speed”.

 iv.
-Cannabis :
+The Cannabis :

 The plant Cannabis sativa is the source of both marijuana and hashish.
 The flowering tops of the Cannabis plant secrete a sticky resin that contains the active ingredient of marijuana and hashish.
 Hashish is comprised of only the flowering tops of the plant, whereas marijuana is made up of flowering tops and leaves.
 Both drugs are usually smoked.